 Other receivables

-External credit rating n/a
+External credit rating Internal credit rating n/a

-Internal credit rating -

-12 month or lifetime ECL Lifetime ECL

-Gross carrying amount USD'000's 114
+12 month or lifetime ECL Gross carrying amount USD'000's Lifetime ECL 114

 Loss allowance -

 Net carrying amount 114

 For other receivables, the Company has applied the simplified approach in IFRS 9 to measure the loss allowance at lifetime ECL.
 The expected credit losses are estimated using a provision matrix by reference to past default experience of the debtor and an analysis of the debtor's current financial position, adjusted for factors that are specific to the debtors, general economic conditions of the industry in which the debtors operate, and an assessment of both the current as well as the forecast direction of conditions at the reporting date.